-All a very creative narrative running wildly through your mind (I,I,I,I…) that has little if anything to do with the reality of the situation.
+A wildly creative narrative running rampant through our mind (I,I,I,I…) one detached from the simple reality of the situation.

-The client, (not the ‘I’), went away camping for a few days, came home to a hacked Hotmail account and closed it without thinking to notify their Mortgage Broker; also they dropped their cell phone in the lake while fishing.
-They got busy with a few different life events and finally called to say ‘Hey, everything all cool with our new mortgage, do we need to sign anything, it completes next week right?’
+Also, they dropped their cell phone in the lake while fishing on the first day.
+Then they got busy with a few different life events upon returning and finally called to say ‘Hey, everything all cool with our new mortgage, do we need to sign anything, it completes next week right?’

 The client was unaware that the lender had asked for that one last document to be signed all along.

 The client signs & sends it instantly.
 File complete!

 Here is a thought for the day: